 His performances have been enthusiastically received - his July 2010 concerto performance at Walt Disney Concert Hall garnered a standing ovation.
 As a result of his Jury's choice Award at the American Paderewski Competition, King was invited to perform the Rachmaninoff Piano Concerto No. 2 with the Torun Symphony Orchestra at the Grand Hall of the Arthus House in Torun, Poland in August 2010.
 In May 2012, he was invited to perform in a piano showcase at Carnegie Hall.
 King has appeared on National Public Radio affiliates and other outlets in California, Alaska and Ohio.
 His 2008 performance of Beethoven's "Waldstein" sonata was broadcast to over 26 million listeners.

-King is in the process of acquiring a Masters degree at The Juilliard School with Julian Martin.
-He previously studied with Angela Cheng and Alvin Chow at the Oberlin Conservatory of Music where he obtained an Artist Diploma on a full scholarship.
+King currently works as a financial advisor at AllianceBernstein.
+He acquired a Masters degree at The Juilliard School with Julian Martin and previously studied with Angela Cheng and Alvin Chow at the Oberlin Conservatory of Music where he obtained an Artist Diploma on a full scholarship.
 He holds a Performance Diploma from The Royal Conservatory of Music - Glenn Gould School, and previously studied at Loyola Marymount University.
 He counts Marc Durand and Dr. Wojciech Kocyan as mentors and major music influences.